 Can I create a coaching session that is not associated with any measure?
 What about coaching associated with multiple measures?

-Both of these are capabilities being considered for future development.
+Both of these are capabilities being targeted for future development.

 Why is there a column titled “Resource”?
 Why isn’t it “Coach”?

-The development page is designed to hold sessions like mentoring, learning, self-study, and quizzes in the future.
-So this column has a more general-header in anticipation of these future types of development.
+The development page is designed to be able to hold sessions like mentoring, learning, self-study, and quizzes in the future.
+So this column has a general header in anticipation of these future types of development.

 I accidentally deleted a session.
 Is there a way to get it back?

-Where can I view an audit trail of who has created, updated, or deleted a coaching session?
+Where can I view an audit trail of who created, updated, or deleted a coaching session?

 Measures and Results

-A measure is Talkdesk’s term for what is traditionally referred to as a KPI, or Key Performance Indicator.
+A Measure is Talkdesk’s term for what is traditionally referred to as a Key Performance Indicator (KPI).

 Can I add new Measures?
 Where are these configured?

 Performance Management does not offer the ability to create or add new measures.
-In the future, this capability will be offered in a “Configurations” menu.
+In the future, this capability will be offered in the “Configurations” menu.

 I always see no results for my selection on some Measures.
 Why?

-If the Measure is powered by a separately licensed Talkdesk module, such as Quality Management or Feedback, then no results will be displayed.
+If the Measure is powered by a separately licensed Talkdesk module, such as Quality Management, Feedback, or Workforce Management, then no results will be displayed.
 For voice metrics, contacts must be answered on inbound ring groups to populate the measure results.
 See Measure Dictionary for more details.

 Is there an overall score across all the Measures?

 Not today.
-In the future, attainment will create the ability to calculate and display an overall score across measures while allowing each measure to retain its own unit (duration, percent, rate, etc.)
+In the future, attainment will create the ability to calculate and display an overall score across Measures, while allowing each to retain its own unit (duration, percent, rate, among others).

-How many decimal places are calculated and shown on the results?
+How many decimal places are calculated and shown in the results?